oav27/Fantasy-Summer-Scratch-Game/README.md

 ### Preview:

 I created this game with a friend during our summer just before freshman year of high school!
 As I was creating this repo, I had to go digging "in the archives" and found a short video on how it looked and ran.
 This video shows our game in its early stages, with just the two levels.
-After this video was taken, we added a wizard character and fun sound!
+After this video was taken, we added a wizard character and fun music and sound!

 Please read through the creative process it took to create this two level game, enjoy the short video, and take a look at the code!
 Thank you!